jmg421/omnifocus-cli/README.md

 pre-commit install
 ```

+## 💭 The Story Behind OFCLI

+As the founder of [nodes.bio](https://nodes.bio), I wear every hat in the company - CEO, CTO, CFO, you name it.
+Context switching between strategic thinking and operational execution was killing my productivity.

+I'd been living in OmniFocus for years, but I needed something more.
+I needed AI to help me prioritize the chaos, calendar integration to reality-check my time, and automation to reduce the cognitive load of task management.

+So I built OFCLI for myself.
+It became the backbone of how I run my startup - combining OmniFocus as my trusted system with AI intelligence and Apple ecosystem integration.

+**This tool literally runs my life and my company.** I'm sharing it because the OmniFocus community gave me the foundation for effective time management, and this is my way of giving back.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.